 Changing channel’s icons and descriptions in your own way makes a work with SimACo more comfortable because you will know exactly which channel’s parameter you are viewing or changing.
 In channel’s description only ASCII symbols allowed; space symbol is not allowed.
 Maximum 12 symbols is allowed.

 There is one special icon available for all channels – grey square named “not used”.
 By selecting it, you will disable channel.
 Disabling output channels are permanently turned off; alarms for those channels also will be suspended.
 Also disabling channel you will disable function which uses current channel completely or partially.
-Every output channel has background color which indicates channel state:
+Every output channel has background color which indicates channel state in the “Channels status” page:

 |Background grey, no icon – channel disabled.|